How to Print on Wood: 6 Ways You Can Try at Home

 Which Wood Printing Method is Best for You?

-As you have seen, graphic application on wood can be done in many ways, such as UV printing, laser engraving, screen printing, and more.
+As you have seen, graphic application on wood can be done in many ways, such as UV printing, laser engraving and more.
 Each method has its own strengths, so you can choose the one that works best for you.

 Here’s a side-by-side comparison to help you decide: